Carbonyl oxidation with hypervalent iodine reagents: Synthetic applications

 way to generate α,β-unsaturated carbonyl compounds in the absence of functional handles.
 For instance, dehydrogenation is employed in steroid synthesis to form unsaturated ketones.

 Comparison with other methods

 Few compounds that oxidize carbonyl compounds rival the safety, selectivity, and versatility of hypervalent iodine reagents.
 Other methods for the α-hydroxylation of carbonyl compounds may employ toxic organometallic compounds (such as lead tetraacetate or osmium tetroxide).
 One alternative to hypervalent iodine oxidation that does not employ heavy metals is the attack of a metal enolate on dioxygen, followed by reduction of the resulting peroxide (equation ((14))).
 The most popular method for the α-hydroxylation of carbonyl compounds is the Rubottom oxidation, which employs silyl enol ethers as substrates and peracids as oxidants.

 Oxidative rearrangements are generally easier to accomplish using hypervalent iodine reagents than other oxidizing agents.
 The Willgerodt-Kindler reaction of alkyl aryl ketones, for instance, requires forcing conditions and often gives low yields of amide products.

-Experimental conditions and procedure

-Example Procedure

-Hydroxy(mesyloxy)iodobenzene (3.16 g, 10 mmol) was added to a solution of the methyl trimethylsilyl phenylketene acetal derived from methyl phenylacetate (3.33 g, 15 mmol) in dry dichloromethane (50 mL).
-The mixture was stirred at room temperature for 2 hours and then washed with aqueous sodium bicarbonate solution (3 × 50 mL).
-The organic phase was dried (MgSO4) and concentrated in vacuo to yield the crude mesyloxyester which was purified by column chromatography on silica gel (hexane-dichloromethane, 1:1) to give 1.58 g (65%) of the title compound, mp 91–92°; IR (KBr) 1760 cm−1 (CO); 1H NMR (CDCl3): δ 3.10 (s, 3H), 3.80 (s, 3H), 6.00 (s, H), 7.40–7.80 (m, 5H); 13C NMR (CDCl3): δ 168.2 (s), 132.2 (s), 130.0 (s), 129.0 (s), 127.7 (s), 78.9 (s), 53.0 (s), 39.45 (s); MS, m/z 185 (53), 165 (15), 145 (15), 107 (100), 90 (12), 79 (65), 51 (17).